From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Jordan--Schwinger Isomorphism and Restricted State

-In other words, we first project the two-mode density operator $\hat{\rho}_{(2)}$ onto $S_{2j}$, getting \eqref{1042}.
-To treat it as a proper density matrix, one needs to renormalize it inside the block.
-Then we express this operator in the spin basis via \eqref{1256} to get \eqref{1402}:
+In other words, we first project the two-mode density operator $\hat{\rho}_{(2)}$ onto $S_{2j}$, obtaining \eqref{1042}.
+To interpret it as a proper density matrix, it must be renormalized within this block.
+We then express the resulting operator in the spin basis, using \eqref{1256}, yielding:

 where $\hat{\Pi}_{2j}=\sum_{m=-j}^{j}\ket{j+m,j-m}_2\bra{j+m,j-m}_2$ is a projector onto $n=2j$ subspace.
 The transformation is invertible in the following sense: